United States Army Transportation Command: Military Traffic Management and Terminal Service

 To execute this centralized management concept, a joint service planning staff formed up to establish an agency, the Military Traffic Management and Terminal Service (MTMTS).
 DOD then formally activated MTMTS as a jointly staffed Army major command on 15 February 1965.
 MTMTS assumed all responsibilities assigned to the Defense Traffic Management Service and the terminal operations functions of the U.S. Army Supply and Maintenance Command (a component of the Army Materiel Command).
-With the approval and publication of its single-manager charter on 24 June 1965, MTMTS joined the Military Air Transport Service (now Air Mobility Command) and the Military Sea Transport Service (now Military Sealift Command) in providing complete transportation services to the Department of Defense.
+With the approval and publication of its single-manager charter on 24 June 1965, MTMTS joined the Military Air Transport Service and the Military Sea Transport Service (now Military Sealift Command) in providing complete transportation services to the Department of Defense.

 The formation of the Military Traffic Management and Terminal Service resulted in tremendous change in the command's organization.
 Since MTMTS now operated military ocean terminals, it focused its area command structure on ports.
-Upon the command's formation the former eastern traffic region headquarters moved to Brooklyn Army Terminal in Brooklyn, NY, and became Eastern Area.
+Upon the command's formation the former eastern traffic region headquarters moved to Brooklyn Army Terminal in Brooklyn, New York, and became Eastern Area.
 Western Area (formerly a traffic region) headquarters remained at Oakland, CA. MTMTS abolished the southwestern and southeastern field offices.
 For two years, however, MTMTS retained its central area command in St. Louis, MO.

 To streamline operations further, the command then disestablished that headquarters in early 1967 and transferred its functions to Eastern Area.
-MTMS maintained its Eastern Area Headquarters at Brooklyn, N.Y. until September 1975 when it moved Bayonne N.J.
+MTMS maintained its Eastern Area Headquarters at Brooklyn, N.Y. until September 1975 when it moved to Bayonne N.J.

 In 1966 the Transportation Engineering Agency, Fort Eustis, VA, the Army's only activity with traffic and transportability engineering expertise became a major component of MTMTS.

-MTMTS provided support for the Vietnam War through cargo operations at its Military Ocean Terminals at Oakland CA, (MOTBA), Bayonne, New Jersey (MOTBY) and Sunny Point, NC (MOTSU) as well as commercial ports.
-In the earlier years of the war MTMTS shipped soldiers by surface from its Western Area (primarily Oakland).
+MTMTS moved cargo for the Vietnam War at Military Ocean Terminal Bay Area (MOTBA) at Oakland CA, Military Ocean Terminal at Bayonne, New Jersey (MOTBY) and Military Ocean Terminal Sunny Point, NC (MOTSU) as well as commercial ports.
+In the earlier years of the war MTMTS shipped soldiers by surface from its Western Area (primarily Oakland)/Oakland Army Terminal.
 By 1967 as troops rotated to Vietnam in small groups or individually, fewer soldiers went by surface; most were airlifted to the theater.

 As a means of easing serious congestion and ship delay, MTMTS in 1966 initiated a practice of sending full shiploads to single ports of debarkation in theater whenever possible.
 It continued this practice throughout the war.
 Between 1965 and 1969 MTMS in conjunction with the Military Sealift Command transported over 22000000 ST of dry cargo and over 14000000 ST of bulk petroleum to Vietnam.